SIG board for 2019:

 Martina Huemann, WU Vienna University of Economics and Business, Austria (Chair)

-Alexander Kock, Technische Universität Darmstadt, Germany (Programme Chair and Communication Officer).
+Alexander Kock, Technische Universität Darmstadt, Germany (Chair Elect and Communication Officer)

-Monique Aubry, University of Quebec at Montreal, Canada (Track Chair, responsible for reviews).
+Monique Aubry, University of Quebec at Montreal, Canada (Programme Chair, Treasurer)

-Miia Martinsuo, Tampere University of Tehnology, Finland (Professional Development Support Officer).
+Miia Martinsuo, Tampere University of Technology, Finland (Professional Development Support Officer)

 Past Chairs, but still active: